Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

 PROGRAMS USED

 GIT For version control, commiting and pushing to github.
 GITHUB Used to store repositories, files and images pushed from gitpod.
-Heroku for deployment.
+HEROKU for deployment.

 CREDITS